Who we are

-The Melbourne School of Government provides a platform for informed, independent debate on contemporary issues of great significance to the future of Australia and our region.
+The Melbourne School of Government draws on the comprehensive character of a university with deep expertise in many knowledge areas to provide a platform for informed, independent debate on contemporary issues of great significance to the future of Australia and our region.

 Through the Melbourne School of Government, The University of Melbourne aims to create a new global community of scholars, policy makers, industry leaders and members of the public.

 The Melbourne School of Government creates a unique opportunity to more effectively exploit our teaching and research strengths in the economics and business aspects of public policy.
 By collaborating we can begin to explore interdisciplinary solutions to pressing multi-dimensional public policy problems in areas like ageing and health, food security, resources taxation, population growth and urban planning.